MyPass Ski Rates

 How are rates calculated with MyPass Ski?

-MyPass records all accesses to the gates during a single ski day, and based on the time spent on the slopes, the most advantageous rate among those agreed with the reference ski resort is automatically detected.
+The MyPass system records all accesses to the turnstiles during a single ski day, and based on the time spent on the slopes, the most advantageous rate among those agreed with the reference ski area is automatically detected.
 The corresponding rate will then be charged, at the end of the day, directly to the credit/prepaid card associated with the profile, without any surcharge.

 The elapsed time count is calculated on the interval between the time of the first entry and the time of the last access to the facilities in the day.
 Depending on the elapsed time, MyPass will charge the cheapest rate among those agreed with the ski resorts.

-We strongly recommend checking the rules and rates of the ski resorts in which you will be skiing by clicking here.
+We strongly recommend that you check the rules and rates of the ski resorts in which you will be skiing by clicking here.

-Here is a list of the types of Skipasses provided by the ski resorts and how MyPass calculates the rates:
+Here is a list of the types of Skipasses provided by the ski areas and how MyPass calculates the rates:

 Example:

-If, on the other hand, he/she, again in the course of a day, takes 8 lifts at a cost of €8* per lift, (and there is a day pass at a price of €60*) the MyPass system will charge the cost of the day pass since it is cheaper.
+If, on the other hand, he/she, again in the course of a day, takes 8 lifts at a cost of €8* per lift, (and there is a daily rate of €60*) the MyPass system will charge the daily rate since it is cheaper.

 Please note: Single ride rates are not available for all ski areas and all facilities.